-- There is a high degree of uncertainty about future levels of funding for local government.
-However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - Public Private Partnerships (PPP) The Council is deemed to control the services provided under the agreement for the provision of educational establishments in accordance with IFRC12.
-The Council controls the services provided under the scheme and ownership of the schools will pass to the Council at the end of the contract.
-The schools are therefore recognised as assets on the Council's balance sheet.
+There is a high degree of uncertainty about future levels of funding for local government.
+However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.